R3G3XR/RLaunch/README.md

 # RLaunch

-RLaunch is a robust OSRS RuneLite Launcher command-line utility designed to streamline the process of setting up and running Java applications.
+RLaunch is a robust OSRS Jagex Launcher command-line utility designed to streamline the process of setting up and running Java applications.
 It simplifies the configuration of environment variables and execution parameters, making it easier to manage Java-based projects.

 OSRS Jagex Launcher Launchpad